-In [month] 2021, the Group disposed of [name of company] (see note 16).
+In [month] 2022, the Group disposed of [name of company] (see note 16).
 Certain of the non-core assets of the [Segment B] division were retained by the Group.
 In addition, the [] operations of the [Segment C] division were segregated from the manufacturing operations and retained by the Group.
 The assets retained were scrapped and an impairment loss recognised in respect of their previous carrying amount.
 To the extent that employees could not be redeployed, termination terms were agreed.

-Six months end ded 30 June Year-ended 31 December
+Six months ended 30 June Year-ended 31 December

-2021 2020 2020
+2022 2021 2021

 £'000 £'000 £'000

 Impairment loss recognised in respect of assets

 Redundancy costs

+IAS 34.16A(d)

-IAS 34.16A(d) 9.
-Income tax
+9. Income tax

-Tax for the six month period is charged at % (six months ended 30 June 2020: %; year-ended 31 December 2020: %), representing the best estimate of the average annual effective tax rate expected for the full year, applied to the pre-tax income of the six month period.
+Tax for the six-month period is charged at % (six months ended 30 June 2021: %; year-ended 31 December 2021: %), representing the best estimate of the average annual effective tax rate expected for the full year, applied to the pre-tax income of the six-month period.

+IAS 34.16A(i)

-IAS 34.16A(i) 10.
-Discontinued operations
+10. Discontinued operations

-On [date] 2021, the Group entered into a sale agreement to dispose of [name of company], which carried out all of the Group's [Operation W] operations.
+On [date] 2022, the Group entered into a sale agreement to dispose of [name of company], which carried out all of the Group's [Operation W] operations.
 The disposal was made to generate cash flow for the expansion of the Group's other businesses.
-The disposal was completed on [date] 2021, on which date control of [name of company] passed to the acquirer.
+The disposal was completed on [date] 2022, on which date control of [name of company] passed to the acquirer.
 The results of the discontinued operations which have been included in the consolidated statement of profit or loss, were as follows:

-Revenue Period ended [date] 2021 £'000 Six months ended 30 June 2020 £'000 Year-ended 31 December 2020 £'000 Expenses Profit before tax Attributable tax expense Profit on disposal of discontinued operations Attributable tax expense Net loss attributable to discontinued operations
+Period ended [date] 2022 £'000 Six months ended 30 June 2021 £'000 Year-ended 31 December 2021 £'000 Revenue Expenses Profit before tax Attributable tax expense Profit on disposal of discontinued operations Attributable tax expanse Attributable tax expense Net profit attributable to discontinued operations

-During the period, [name of company] contributed £million (six months ended 30 June 2020: £million; year-ended 31 December 2020: £million) to the Group's net operating cash flows, paid £million (six months ended 30 June 2020: £million; year-ended 31 December 2020: £million) in respect of investing activities and paid £million (six months ended 30 June 2020: £million; year-ended 31 December 2020: £million) in respect of financing activities.
+During the period, [name of company] contributed £million (six months ended 30 June 2021: £million; year-ended 31 December 2021: £million) to the Group's net operating cash flows, paid £million (six months ended 30 June 2021: £million; year-ended 31 December 2021: £million) in respect of investing activities and paid £million (six months ended 30 June 2021: £million; year-ended 31 December 2021: £million) in respect of financing activities.
 A profit of £million arose on the disposal of [name of company], being the proceeds of disposal less the carrying amount of the subsidiary's net assets and attributable goodwill.

-Notes to the condensed set of financial statements (continued) Six months ended 30 June 2021
+Notes to the condensed set of financial statements (continued) Six months ended 30 June 2022

+IAS 34.16A(f) 11.
+Dividends

-11. Dividends Six months endo 2021 £'000 ed 30 June 2020 £'000 Year-ended 31 December 2020 £'000 Amounts recognised as distributions to equity holders in the period: Final dividend for the year ended 31 December 2020 of p (2019; p) per share Interim dividend for the year ended 31 December 2020 Proposed interim dividend for the year ended 31 December 2021 of p (2020: p) per share Proposed final dividend for the year ended 31 December 2020 of p per share The proposed interim dividend of p per share was approved by the Board on included as a liability as at 30 June 2021. [date after 30 June 2 2021] and ha s not been 12.
-Earnings per share From continuing and discontinued operations la colonia da ka The calculation of the basic and diluted earnings per share is based on the foll lowing data: Year-ended Six months ende ed 30 June 31 December 2021 2020 2020 Earnings £'000 £'000 £'000 Earnings for the purposes of basic earnings per share being net profit attributable to owners of the company Effect of dilutive potential ordinary shares: Interest on convertible loan notes (net of tax)
+Civ months on مسا ۵۵ لمماد Year-ended Six months en 2022 £'000 2021 £'000 31 December 2021 £'000 Amounts recognised as distributions to equity holders in the period: Final dividend for the year ended 31 December 2021 of p (2020: p) per share Interim dividend for the year ended 31 December 2021 Proposed interim dividend for the year ended 31 December 2022 of p (2021: p) per share Proposed final dividend for the year ended 31 December 2021 of p per share

+The proposed interim dividend of p per share was approved by the Board on [date after 30 June 2022] and has not been included as a liability as at 30 June 2022.

+12. Earnings per share

+From continuing and discontinued operations

+The calculation of the basic and diluted earnings per share is based on the following data: